 The main international airport is in western Viti Levu, at Nadi.
 Nausori, near Suva, is the hub for inter-island flights, and receives some international services.
 Most islands have airports or landing strips.

-Fiji is a member of the African, Caribbean and Pacific Group of States, Non-Aligned Movement, Pacific Community, United Nations and World Trade Organization.
+Fiji is a member of the African, Caribbean and Pacific Group of States, Non-Aligned Movement, Pacific Community, Pacific Islands Forum, United Nations and World Trade Organization.

 Much of Fiji is volcanic in origin, with the larger islands featuring heavily populated coastal plains and uninhabited mountainous interiors.
 Many of the smaller islands have coral reefs.
 The highest point is Mt Tomanivi on Viti Levu (1,323 metres).
 The main rivers are the Sigatoka, Rewa and Ba on Viti Levu and the Dreketi on Vanua Levu; their deltas contain most of the country’s arable land.